-This class uses the Alice programming language.
-Noted for its ease and simplicity, Alice was designed at Carnegie Mellon for use in introductory programming classes in high school and college as a way to teach programming theory without the complex semantics of production languages such as C++.
+This STEM program uses the Alice programming language.
+Noted for its ease and simplicity, Alice was designed at Carnegie Mellon for use in introductory programming classes in high school and college as a way to teach programming theory without the complex semantics of production languages such as C/C++.

 Alice uses a drag and drop environment to create computer animations using 3D models.
 Users can place objects from Alice’s gallery into a virtual world of their own creation, and then they can program by dragging and dropping tiles that represent logical structures.